zermatt-luo/CMCA/README.md

 ### Pretrained DINOV2 backbone

 We use ViT-B/14 from DINOv2 as the backbone.
-Please download the pretrained model from [Google Drive](https://drive.google.com/file/d/1TbmUiNKnhjDbYaJGcx2azP8Og_CmGwP5/view?usp=sharing) or the [official DINOv2 GitHub repository](https://github.com/facebookresearch/dinov2).
+Please download the pretrained model from the [official DINOv2 GitHub repository](https://github.com/facebookresearch/dinov2).
 Then, place the file `dinov2_vitb14_pretrain.pth` into the `./utils` folder and modify line 22 in `./utils/model_dinov2.py` to absolute path if necessary.

 ### Train CMCA